lyteword/chspurgeon-tod/volume-7/psalm-129.md

 d) Her very existence is the world's preservation.

-2\.An inveterate sinfulness indicated: "Them that hate Zion."
+2\.
+An inveterate sinfulness indicated: "Them that hate Zion."
 For, whatever moral virtues they may boast of, they must be,

 a) Enemies to the human race.